Back to Articles

 Six Outputs from a Single Controller

 For multiple shaker systems, a single VR10500 controller has the potential for up to 6 control outputs: 4 analog control outputs and 2 digital control outputs.
-As with the VR9500, users can drive two shakers in phase, multiple shakers with independent output loops (without phase control), and three-axis systems without cross-coupling or correlation.
-With the VR10500, the outputs are generated from the same hardware, which provides more power and control.
-It also provides the opportunity for further software development and implementation of additional control methods for multi-shaker and multi-axis control.
+Engineers can drive two shakers in phase, multiple shakers with independent output loops (without phase control), and three-axis systems without cross-coupling or correlation.

 VR10500 Rear Panel

-Digital Control Output (In Beta)
+Digital Drive Output

-The VR10500 digital control output is unique to any vibration controller.
-The output has two digital 24-bit channels and can be used to drive a shaker.
-It will be able to remove the analog link between the shaker and the amplifier to minimize the effects of ambient noise picked up between the controller and amplifier.
+The digital output removes the analog link between the shaker and the amplifier to minimize the effects of ambient noise picked up between the controller and amplifier.
 No other controller on the market has this capability.

 Additional Features